-In Vitro Fertilisation (IVF) & Freeze all embryos
+In Vitro Fertilisation (IVF) treatment cycle

 Getting started

 Following your initial nurse interview appointment and screening tests, a follow up appointment with a fertility specialist will be booked.
 At this appointment the specialist will review all results and confirm a treatment plan for you.